DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Process.md

 ## 9. Challenges and Solutions
 - `grades.csv` had , (commas) within cells creating a formatting issues.
   - Transformed data by replacing , with blanks.
-- Trouble fitting evertthign on slide *Dashbaord*.
+- Trouble fitting everything on slide *Dashboard*.
-  - Made the charts and cards's writing smaller.
+  - Made the charts and text on cards smaller.

 ---
 ## 10. Final File